-- We introduce key elements of keeping children safe into our programme to promote the personal, social and emotional development of all children, so that they may grow to be strong, resilient and listened to and so that they develop an understanding of why and how to keep safe. - We create within the setting a culture of value and respect for individuals, having positive regard for children's heritage arising from their colour, ethnicity, languages spoken at home, cultural and social background. - We ensure that this is carried out in a way that is developmentally appropriate for the children.
+- We introduce key elements of keeping children safe into our programme to promote the personal, social and emotional development an understanding of why and how to keep safe. - We create within the setting a culture of value and respect for individuals, having positive regard for children's heritage arising from their colour, ethnicity, languages spoken at home, cultural and social background. - We ensure that this is carried out in a way that is developmentally appropriate for the children.